BindBC/bindbc-bgfx/README.md

 > __Note__
 >
-> The version identifier `BindBC_Static` can be used to configure all of the _official_ BindBC packages used in your program. (i.e. those maintained in [the BindBC GitHub organization](https://github.com/BindBC)) Some third-party BindBC packages may support it as well.
+> The version identifier `BindBC_Static` can be used to configure all of the _official_ BindBC packages used in your program. (i.e. those maintained in [the BindBC GitHub organisation](https://github.com/BindBC)) Some third-party BindBC packages may support it as well.

 ### Dynamic bindings
 The dynamic bindings have no link-time dependency on the bgfx libraries, so the bgfx shared libraries must be manually loaded at runtime from the shared library search path of the user's system.
 For bgfx, this is typically handled by distributing the bgfx shared library with your program.

-The function `isBgfxLoaded` returns `true` if any version of the shared library has been loaded and `false` if not. `unloadBgfx` can be used to unload a sucessfully loaded shared library.
+The function `isBgfxLoaded` returns `true` if any version of the shared library has been loaded and `false` if not. `unloadBgfx` can be used to unload a successfully loaded shared library.

 ### Static bindings
 Static _bindings_ do not require static _linking_.
 The static bindings have a link-time dependency on either the shared _or_ static bgfx libraries.
 On Windows, you can link with the static libraries or, to use the DLLs, the import libraries.
 On other systems, you can link with either the static libraries or directly with the shared libraries.